Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • Keep account opening, disclosure, suitability, and supervision in one frame, because BCO questions often test the first control break, not just the underlying rule.

-• Use the review pages for workflows and evidence expectations, then use exact practice to build speed on the 80-question structure.
+• Use the section lessons for file-quality and evidence expectations, then use practice questions to build speed on the 80-question structure.

 • If your real need is representative-facing conduct and client-account judgment rather than branch supervision, compare with CPH.